About renewable energy

 How much of a difference does this make to our church’s carbon footprint?

-This campaign is to show demand for renewable energy and show to our government and business leaders that we are prepared to lead in shifting finance out of fossil fuels and into clean, renewable energy that can help all God’s people to flourish.
+This campaign is to show demand for electricity generated from renewable sources and to show our government and business leaders that we are prepared to lead in shifting finance out of fossil fuels and into clean, renewable energy that can help all God’s people to flourish.

 My church is already with a renewable energy supplier - what else can I do to help?

-You can talk to your local politician, invite them to come to your church to hear about why you have switched and ask them what they are doing about climate change.
-By showing politicians the way forward rather than just telling them, we have real strength in making a shift towards renewable energy.
-There’s the Eco Church and Live Simply award schemes to work towards too!
+You can talk to your local politician; invite them to come to your church to hear about why you have switched and ask them what they are doing about climate change.
+By showing politicians the way forward, rather than just telling them, we have real strength in making a shift towards renewable energy.

 How do I persuade my church?